corda/samples-java/Features/encumbrance-avatar/README.md

 That's why we also make Expiry dependent on Avatar.
 (See how we have added encumbrance index's to the output states in both the flows.)

+To read more about encumbrance visit the docs site. https://training.corda.net/corda-details/reference-states/#encumbrances

 ## Reminder

 This project is open source under an Apache 2.0 licence.
 That means you